comp195/senior-project-spring-2022-autopath/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-AutoPath is a web and VR application that visualizes pathfinding algorithms in action.
-At its core, a pathfinding algorithm seeks to find the shortest path between two points.
+AutoPath is a web and VR application that visualizes pathfinding algorithms in real time.
+At its core, AutoPath seeks to assist learners h the shortest path between two points.
 It gives users the ability to choose from a randomly generated maze, maze presets, or simply build what they want.
 AutoPath offers algorithms such as Greedy Best-First Search, Dijkstra’s Algorithm, A* Search, Breadth-First Search, and Depth-First Search for users to choose from.
 The application also allows users to create an account to save their custom mazes for access later or sign in as a guest for quicker access.

 <p align="right">(<a href="#top">back to top</a>)</p>